alexandra-forsberg-form3/alexandra-forsberg-form3/README.md

 - Ways of working: TDD/BDD, Pairing, DevSecOps, XP

 **Solve interesting & complex challenges🧠**
-- We offer our clients an active-active multi-cloud architecture.
-That in it’s own right is a really cool challenge!
+- We offer our clients an active-active [multi-cloud architecture](https://www.youtube.com/watch?v=fGbWgo6p0XQ).
+That in it’s own right is a huge challenge!
 - We’re processing huge volumes of transactions, with virtually unlimited number of users and all our services have to be able to scale.
 - Other challenges you will work on will revolve around reliability, latency between clouds, service discovery to latency between clouds.